• Default font size

 A:

-Exchanging financial account information on an automatic basis is a new international standard, designed to enhance tax transparency and combat cross-border tax evasion.
-Members of the international community have been advocating AEOI as a more efficient mode of international tax cooperation and have made it a new global standard.
-The Organisation for Economic Cooperation and Development (“OECD”) released in July 2014 the Standard for Automatic Exchange of Financial Account Information in Tax Matters, calling on governments of all jurisdictions to obtain relevant financial account information from their financial institutions and exchange that information automatically with jurisdictions of residence of account holders on an annual basis.
+Exchanging financial account information on an automatic basis is an international standard, designed to enhance tax transparency and combat cross-border tax evasion.
+Members of the international community were advocating AEOI as a more efficient mode of international tax co-operation and have made it a global standard.
+The Organisation for Economic Co-operation and Development (OECD) released in July 2014 the Standard for Automatic Exchange of Financial Account Information in Tax Matters, calling on governments of all jurisdictions to obtain relevant financial account information from their financial institutions and exchange that information automatically with jurisdictions of residence of account holders on an annual basis.

 back to top